jackalope-code/stream-overlay/README.md

     - Generate viewer link for OBS from editor, viewer, or home pages
 2. Find a good approach for always on deployment (Docker + NGINX... split repo into client/api?)
 3. Various fixes
+  - Check username as well as password (one user/password that is shared rn... not ideal)
   - Add confirm dialogue for overlay resize
   - Truncate numbers on the server side
   - Add form should clear out on submit and have proper validators.
 Empty shit should not get added from client/server sides